 The Wilderness Foundation - Africa works in many countries from its base in South Africa to protect wildlife and wilderness in partnership with local communities.
 Whether it is direct action anti-poaching in the field, large landscape wilderness management, or developing rising young leaders from disadvantaged communities for a career in conservation, the Wilderness Foundation has over 40 years of results.
 Click here to donate directly to The Wilderness Foundation's anti-poaching patrol program.

-The Alliance for Artisan Enterprise, hosted by the Aspen Institute, was launched by former Secretary Hillary Clinton in 2012.
-The Alliance is a collaborative effort of over 50 members, including small and medium enterprises, corporations, non-profit organizations and individuals who are working together to promote the full potential of artisan enterprises around the world.
-As a platform for public-private partnerships, the Alliance leverages the collective strength of our members to break down barriers commonly faced in the artisan sector.
-You too can help support the Alliance for Artisan Enterprise.
+The Artisan Alliance, hosted by the Aspen Institute, was launched by former Secretary Hillary Clinton in 2012.
+The Artisan Alliance is a collaborative effort of over 50 members, including small and medium enterprises, corporations, non-profit organizations and individuals who are working together to promote the full potential of artisan enterprises around the world.
+As a platform for public-private partnerships, the Artisan Alliance leverages the collective strength of our members to break down barriers commonly faced in the artisan sector.
+You too can help support the Artisan Alliance.

 The Cape Leopard Trust is an active predator conservation working group in South Africa's Western Cape.
 It uses research as a tool for conservation, finding solutions to human-wildlife conflict and inspiring interest in the environment through an interactive and dynamic environmental education programme.

 Rainbow Springs Nature Park offers educational experiences to learn about New Zealand’s fascinating natural history and meet the creatures who call New Zealand home.